cloudflare/cloudflare-docs/content/magic-transit/analytics/network-analytics.md

 - A list of your top tunnels by traffic volume.
 - Source and destination {{<glossary-tooltip term_id="IP address">}}IP addresses{{</glossary-tooltip>}}, ports, and protocols of tunnel traffic.
 - Samples of all GRE or IPsec tunnel traffic entering or leaving Cloudflare’s network.
-- Mitigations applied (DDoS, Magic Firewall, etc.) to traffic entering Cloudflare.
+- Mitigations applied (such as DDoS and Magic Firewall) to traffic entering Cloudflare.

 ## Access Magic Tunnel analytics